Does Acupuncture Work?… Placebo?…

 Research methods range from systematic reviews on a topic, clinical trials, cohort studies or animal research.
 Questions asked by scientists about acupuncture include for example acupuncture’s impact on menopause, sleep, anxiety through to pregnancy.

 An acupuncture evidence base summary was conducted by a team of researchers in Australia.
-They found that research identifies that there is evidence of a positive effect of acupuncture treatment on eight conditions, including:
+They found that research identifies that there is currently evidence of a positive effect of acupuncture treatment for eight conditions.

 A review of systematic reviews of acupuncture treatment identified evidence for a positive effect of acupuncture for medical conditions outlined below: